Mastering Periodized Training: Build Your Own Personalized Running Plan for Real Results

 • Tempo: 0.90 × average race pace

-• Interval: 0.75 × average race pace These zones can be fed into a smart training platform that will automatically colour‑code your runs, giving you real‑time feedback on whether you’re staying in the right zone.
+• Interval: 0.75 × average race pace Feeding these into a smart training platform gives you real-time feedback, showing whether each session hits its target zone.

 Closing & workout: Your next step

-• Monday – Easy run: 4 mi at Easy zone (≈ 1 min 30 s per mile slower than your 5 km race pace).
+• Monday, Easy run: 4 mi at Easy zone (roughly 1 min 30 s per mile slower than your 5 km race pace).

-• Saturday – Long run: 8 mi at Easy zone, finish the last 2 mi at Tempo zone.
+• Saturday, Long run: 8 mi at Easy zone, with the final 2 mi at Tempo zone.

 References